Jake McCarthy Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 16th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 16th in the league.

-- The Giants have a 3.97 team ERA that ranks 10th among all league pitching staffs.
+- The Giants' 3.94 team ERA ranks 10th among all league pitching staffs.

-- The righty last pitched on Wednesday against the Oakland Athletics, when he threw six scoreless innings while giving up three hits.
+- His last time out came on Wednesday against the Oakland Athletics, when the righty went six scoreless innings while allowing three hits.

+- The 35-year-old has amassed an ERA of 2.97, with 8.5 strikeouts per nine innings, in 19 games this season.
+Opponents have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.